 In FY2020, approximately $590,000 was made available through the state Digital Literacy Now Grants line item 7010-1202.
 Funding will continue to be contingent upon availability.
 All dollar amounts listed are estimated/approximate and are subject to change.
 If more funding becomes available it will be distributed under the same guidelines that appear in the state grant’s Request for Proposal document.

 Initially, the grant will focus on public school middle grades (6-8).
-Through this grant, District Teams of district administrators, school leaders, and educators will engage in an in-depth, facilitated process to develop a Digital Literacy and Computer Science (DLCS) implementation plan for their District’s middle grades, select curriculum for SY2021, and complete teacher and coach curriculum Professional Development (PD) for delivery in SY2021.
+Through this grant, District Teams of district administrators, school leaders, and educators will engage in an in-depth, facilitated process to develop a Digital Literacy and Computer Science (DLCS) implementation plan for their District’s middle grades, select curriculum, and complete teacher and coach curriculum Professional Development (PD).

 The grant supports the creation of new programs and/or expanding existing programs to serve more students most underserved (including but not limited to students designated as economically disadvantaged, English language learners, special education, underrepresented minorities, and living in rural areas).